csc-training/high-level-gpu-programming/docs/s-01-sycl-introduction.md

   - specific  adaptation of the SYCL programming model
     - **compilers**:  translate the SYCL code into machine code that can run on various hardware accelerators
     - **runtime library**: manages the execution of SYCL applications, handling  memory management, task scheduling, and synchronization across different devices
-    - **backend support**: support for various backends to target different hardware.They might include backends for OpenCL, CUDA, HIP, and Level Zero
+    - **backend support**: interface for various backends such as OpenCL, CUDA, HIP,  Level Zero, OpenMP
-    - **standard library extensions**: additional functionalities and optimizations specific to SYCL
+    - **standard template library**: interface for accesing functionalities and optimizations specific to SYCL
     - **development tools**: debuggers, profilers, etc.